SharpaPix

 Sliders window

-The first three sets of sliders allow you to manipulate the image’s colours.
-Each set allows you to operate on red, green, blue separately or as a group.
+The first sets of sliders allow you to manipulate the image’s colours.

-The fourth set of sliders allows you to sharpen the image by deconvolving it.
+The last set of sliders allows you to sharpen the image by deconvolving it.

 Images window